aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/pivot-tables/create-pivot-tables-and-pivot-charts/_index.md

 - PivotTables, a collection of all the PivotTable objects on the worksheet.

 ### **Prepare to use Aspose.Cells for JavaScript via C++**
-1. Install Aspose.Cells for JavaScript via C++ from NPM, use command as:  $ npm install aspose.cells.node.
+1. Install Aspose.Cells for JavaScript via C++ from NPM, use the command: `$ npm install aspose.cells.node`.
-1. You can also follow the step-by-step instructions on how to install “Aspose.Cells for JavaScript via C++” to your developer environment.
+2. You can also follow the step‑by‑step instructions on how to install “Aspose.Cells for JavaScript via C++” to your developer environment.

 ### **How to Add a Pivot Table Using Aspose.Cells for JavaScript via C++**

 To create a pivot table using Aspose.Cells for JavaScript via C++:

-1. Add some data to a worksheet cells using a Cell object's put_value method.
-You also use a template file already filled with data.
+1. Add some data to a worksheet's cells using a Cell object's `put_value` method.
+You also can use a template file already filled with data.
 The data will be used as the pivot table's data source.
-1. Add a pivot table to the worksheet by calling the PivotTables collection's add method (encapsulated in the Worksheet object).
+2. Add a pivot table to the worksheet by calling the PivotTables collection's `add` method (encapsulated in the Worksheet object).
-1. Access the new PivotTable object from the PivotTables collection by passing its index. # Use any of the pivot table objects encapsulated in the PivotTable object to manage the table.
+3. Access the new PivotTable object from the PivotTables collection by passing its index.
+Use any of the pivot table objects encapsulated in the PivotTable object to manage the table.

 Code examples are given below.